palnabarun/meetups/content/next/index.md

 Title: Why We Chose To Build a Developer Platform on Top of Kubernetes

-Abstract: A lot of organizations are looking to build/adopt a platform seeing all the benefits in producity and developer experince it brings.
-At Okteto we built a platform on top of KUbernetes whihc provides developers with cloud native develop envionrment.
-In this talk, I will cover what Kubernetes based dev environmetns are, the impact they have on dev producitivyt and why we chose KUbernetes to build such a platform.
+Abstract: A lot of organizations are looking to build/adopt a platform seeing all the benefits in productivity and developer experience it brings.
+At Okteto, we built a platform on top of Kubernetes which provides developers with cloud-native development environments.
+In this talk, I will cover what Kubernetes-based development environments are, the impact they have on developer productivity, and why we chose Kubernetes to build such a platform.

 Speaker: Arsh Sharma